 Nowadays, mobile home parks are popping out left, right, and center.
 The variety of options just keeps increasing.
-There is everything from parks with age restrictions to ones with every amenity under the sun like pools and gyms.
+There is everything from family trailer parks with age restrictions to ones with every amenity under the sun like pools and gyms.

 It’s all about finding the perfect place to set up your dream house.
 To help you do this, we will cover six categories of mobile home parks that you can consider.